Why isn’t Cortana available on my Windows 10 PC?

 - Open Settings from Start Menu and go to Time and language

-- Under Country or region box, select country in which Cortana is available
+- Under Country or region box, select a country where Cortana is available

 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.